Why you should read this. About 4 minutes

 Our modern brain has the capacity to learn, create, and thrive, in the nearly unlimited variety of environments this world has to offer.
 The modern part of our brain can contain more information than exists on the internet.

 That miracle did come with some restrictions.
-Yes, we can amass any number of new skills, and even more information, but the survival skills old brain developed, will continue to control how it will be used because, to our old brain, our survival is more important than everything else.
+Yes, we can amass any number of new skills, and even more information, but the survival skills our old brain learned will continue to control how it will be used because, to our old brain, survival is more important than everything else.

 On the other hand, language is what we use to tell ourselves, and others, the negative stories that cause 99% of our problems.